nextcloud/notes-android/FAQ.md

  Clear storage
 ```

-Then set up your account in the Nextcloud Android app again and import the configured account in the Nextcloud Notes Android app.
+Then set up your account in the Nextcloud Android app again and import the configured account in the Notes Android app.

 If the issue persists, [open a bug report in our issue tracker](https://github.com/stefan-niedermann/nextcloud-notes/issues/new?assignees=&labels=bug&template=bug_report.md&title=).